Anxiety Disorder Treatment

 Panic disorder is a type of anxiety disorder characterized by panic attacks.
 A panic attack is a sudden surge of overwhelming fear that appears without warning and for no reason.

-This type of anxiety disorder affects more than 5 million people in the U.S., women being twice as likely to have it as men.
+This type of anxiety disorder affects more than 5 million people in the U.S., with women being twice as likely to have it as men.
 Panic disorder often develops after a traumatic life event, such as a death in the family or a serious illness.

 Phobia Disorders